jonathanmorgan/context_text/README.md

     DATABASES = {
         'default': {
-            # PostgreSQL - context_text
+            # PostgreSQL - research
             'ENGINE': 'django.db.backends.postgresql', # Add 'postgresql', 'mysql', 'sqlite3' or 'oracle'.
-            'NAME': 'context_text',                      # Or path to database file if using sqlite3.
+            'NAME': 'research',                      # Or path to database file if using sqlite3.
             'USER': 'django_user',                      # Not used with sqlite3.
             'PASSWORD': '<db_password>',                  # Not used with sqlite3.
             'HOST': 'localhost',                      # Set to empty string for localhost.
 Not used with sqlite3.